relizaio/reliza-cli/README.md

 - **approverelease** - command that denotes that we are approving release programmatically for the specific type
 - **-i** - flag for api id (required).
 - **-k** - flag for api key (required).
-- **--release** - flag to specify release uuid, which can be obtained from the release view or programmatically (required).
+- **--releaseid** - flag to specify release uuid, which can be obtained from the release view or programmatically (either this flag or project id and release version is required).
+- **--project** - flag to specify project uuid, which can be obtained from the project settings on Reliza Hub UI (either this flag and release version or releaseid must be provided).
+- **--releaseversion** - flag to specify release string version with the project flag above (either this flag and project or releaseid must be provided).
 - **--approval** - approval type as per approval matrix on the Organization Settings page in Reliza Hub (required).
+- **--disapprove** - flag to indicate disapproval event instead of approval (optional).